Darknight123MC/Minecraft-MoreMekanismProcessing/README.md

 ## Add mekanism's ore processing to other mod's ores

+It can
-It can 1 ore process into up to 5 ingots
+1 ore process into up to 5 ingots
+3 raw process into up to 10 ingots

 ## Fix missing tags